-When you're done with your project, you'll need to export it as a media file to be able to play it back in media players, mobile devices, and so on.
+When you're done with your slideshow project, you'll need to export it as a media file to be able to play it back in media players, mobile devices, and so on.
 This section will guide you through the process of exporting your project to a popular video format.
-If you want to find out more about other ways of saving videos, see the following guides:
+If you want to find out more about other ways of saving your slideshow, see the following guides:

 Saving only audio

 Saving videos for devices

 Saving videos for TVs

 Uploading videos online

+Step 1: Open the Export window